4d/docs/website/translated_docs/es/ViewPro/formulas.md

 ## Funciones integradas

-Spreadsheet functions are preset formulas used to calculate cell values.
+Las funciones de hoja de cálculo son fórmulas predefinidas utilizadas para calcular los valores de las celdas.
 When you type the first letter of the function to enter, a pop-up menu listing the available functions and references appears, allowing you to select the desired elements:

 ![](assets/en/ViewPro/vpFormula2.PNG)